jomei/leetcode2github/README.md

 # LeetCode2GitHub
-Chrome extension which allows you to save your leetcode solutions easily
+A chrome extension which helps you keep your LeetCode solutions

 ## Installation
 TBD